riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 same manner as named arguments, with one exception.
 Variadic arguments with 2✕XLEN-bit alignment and size at most 2✕XLEN bits are passed in an *aligned* register pair (i.e., the first register in the pair is even-numbered), or on the stack by value if none is available.
+After a variadic argument has been passed on the stack, all future arguments will also be passed on the stack (i.e. the last argument register may be left unused due to the aligned register pair rule).

 Values are returned in the same manner as a first named argument of the same type would be passed.
 If such an argument would have been passed by